-There are many reputable book publishers in India who will be glad to look at your manuscript and work with you directly.
+Many reputable book publishers in India will be glad to look at your manuscript and work with you directly.

 The potential benefits of working with agents

 Agents know exactly what publishers are looking for, and they’ll help you structure your book proposal in a way that makes it more attractive and compelling.
 It’s great to use their services, especially if you’re a first-time author and you are still learning the ins and outs of the publishing business.
 They will help you negotiate the contract, hook you up only with reputable publishers, and guarantee that you will get your royalties.
 In return, you’ll need to pay them a fixed percentage on the foreign and domestic sales of your book (10% to 20%) and a percentage of the advance (usually 15%).
 But the advances for first-time fiction writers in India can reach even Rs 1 lakh.
 In 2013, Red Ink agency (see below) secured a $1 million advance for Amish Tripathi, which was the highest payout ever by an Indian publishing house.
 So things are happening.
 Here’s a great article if you want to learn more about how this business works in India.

 This is one of the most established literary agencies in the country.
 It all began with the Legendary Bahrisons Bookstore in New Delhi in 1953, which then transformed into something much larger.
 As mentioned before, the company has been responsible for securing the biggest advance to a single author to this date ($1 million).
 The great thing about them is that they work not only in India but also cooperate closely with publishers in other countries.
 This enables the books to spread in the United Kingdom, USA, Italy, France, Germany, as well as Japan and Korea.